Alexander Burton: First World War

 Shortly after the outbreak of the First World War, Burton enlisted in the Australian Imperial Force on 18 August 1914 and posted to the 7th Battalion.
 He embarked with the battalion for the Middle East on 19 October 1914.
 On 25 April 1915, 7th Battalion landed at Gallipoli but Burton was sick and did not reach the frontlines until a week later.
 He was promoted to the rank of lance corporal on 10 July 1915 for "having volunteered and taken part in the forcing of Saphead D21 in the face of the enemy".

 On 9 August 1915, Burton fought in the Battle of Lone Pine when his company reinforced newly captured Turkish trenches.
 Burton was one of a party of men that manned a barricade against attacking Turkish soldiers.
-Killed in this action, he was recommended by his battalion commander, Lieutenant Colonel Pompey Elliott, for the award of the Victoria Cross (VC).
+Killed in this action, he was recommended by his battalion commander, Lieutenant Colonel Harold "Pompey" Elliott, for the award of the Victoria Cross (VC).
 Two other members of the party, Lieutenant Frederick Tubb and Corporal William Dunstan, were also awarded VCs.
 Burton's VC was gazetted on 15 October 1915; the citation read as follows:

 Burton has no known grave and is commemorated on the Lone Pine Memorial.
 He was subsequently mentioned in despatches by General Sir Ian Hamilton on 28 January 1916.